🧬

 Official measurements, coat, and temperament

-• Coat: Short, smooth, and lustrous, lying close to the body.
+• Coat: Short, smooth, and lustrous, fitting closely to the body without undercoat.

 Breed Trivia